webpy/webpy.github.com/tutorial3.md

 In this part you will learn how to manage multiple pages.
 Let's add another class to your 'Hello Web' application:

-    class Bye:
+    class bye:
         def GET(self):
             return 'Bye, web!'

 As mentioned above, each page needs a unique address.
 Modify your list of URLs as follows:

     urls = (
-      '/', 'Hello',
+      '/', 'hello',
-      '/bye/', 'Bye')
+      '/bye/', 'bye')

-This will make your class `Bye` respond to requests at `/bye/`.
+This will make your class `bye` respond to requests at `/bye/`.
 Now start your application and open `http://localhost:8080/bye/` in your browser.

 Note: Currently you need to restart your application to see any changes.
 Try to pass a third argument to `web.application` and restart your application: